-STAKEHOLDER GROUP Stakeholder bodies RELEVANCE TO PROJECT CONSULTATION AGENDA APPROACH/ TYPE OF ENGAGEMENT WESCHIT Phone call consultation revealed that current plant is using A 380 predominantly for transportation of goods via trucks and lorries.
+STAKEHOLDER GROUP Stakeholder bodies RELEVANCE TO PROJECT CONSULTATION AGENDA APPROACH/ TYPE OF ENGAGEMENT Phone call consultation revealed that current plant is using A 380 predominantly for transportation of goods via trucks and lorries.
 The frequency of use heavily depends on volume of production they need to deliver based on various agreements.
 Cement plant confirmed that it doesn't use WF area at all.
-WF & OHIL Council of Ministries of Republic of Karakalpakstan (Jukory Kengesh) D: Higher governmental organisation that oversees state monitoring at district/city levels in Republic of Karakalpakistan Informing Council of Ministries about Project and upcoming activities associated with E&S assessment and reporting Business correspondence Formal letter with Project overview, timeline, ESIA activities and introduction of Consultants' team has been sent February 16 th 2024 Letter has been accepted by Council of Ministries and further monitoring as well as assistance for activities associated with Project were delegated to Beruniy district khokimiyat.
+WF & OHTL Council of Ministries of Republic of Karakalpakstan (Jukory Kengesh) D: Higher governmental organisation that oversees state monitoring at district/city levels in Republic of Karakalpakistan Informing Council of Ministries about Project and upcoming activities associated with E&S assessment and reporting Business correspondence Formal letter with Project overview, timeline, ESIA activities and introduction of Consultants' team has been sent February 16 th 2024 Letter has been accepted by Council of Ministries and further monitoring as well as assistance for activities associated with Project were delegated to Beruniy district khokimiyat.

-STAKEHOLDER GROUP Stakeholder bodies RELEVANCE TO PROJECT CONSULTATION AGENDA APPROACH/ TYPE OF ENGAGEMENT MAIN OUTCOME Local Government Authorities Beruniy distirct khokimiyat D: District-level planning and administration of development projects.
-Preparation of land-use proposals, approval of subsequent land- use plans, commissioning of cadastral registration of landholdings, and administration of Land Lease Agreements (LLAs).
-Issuing permission as well as assistance in arranging various E&S surveys Request information for: secondary data related to environmental and socio-economic state of district; identification of local communities under Aol of Project; identification of land use at WF area and along OHTL Request assistance for: arranging public hearing meetings; arranging social surveys at affected communities; conducting surveys with affected land owners/leases arranging public disclosure meetings Business correspondence/ phone calls/ face to face meetings Formal request letters on various aspects were sent between February - April 2024 Face to face meetings were conducted during site visits at Scoping and ESIA stages There is an ongoing dialog with Beruniy district khokimiyat for data collection, arranging meetings and conducting surveys.
+STAKEHOLDER GROUP Stakeholder bodies RELEVANCE TO PROJECT CONSULTATION AGENDA APPROACH/ TYPE OF ENGAGEMENT Local Government Authorities Beruniy distirct khokimiyat D: District-level planning and administration of development projects.
+Preparation of land-use proposals, approval of subsequent land- use plans, commissioning of Request information for: secondary data related to environmental and socio-economic state of district; identification of local communities under Aol of Project; identification of land use at WF area and along OHTL Request assistance for: arranging public hearing meetings; arranging social surveys at affected communities; conducting surveys with affected land owners/leases arranging public disclosure meetings Business correspondence/ phone calls/ face to face meetings Formal request letters on various aspects were sent between February - April 2024 Face to face meetings were conducted during site visits at Scoping and ESIA stages There is an ongoing dialog with Beruniy district khokimiyat for data collection, arranging meetings and conducting surveys.
 Beruniy district cadastral department D: Cadastral registration of landholdings, based on approved land-use plans developed by Uzdaverloyiha State Research Request for: - information on land ownership, land leases at WF area and along OHTL Face to face meetings/phone calls/ business correspondence Formal request with asking assistance in identification of land Communication with cadastral department over face-to-face meetings and phone calls has been conducted during February - April 2024.
 Over this period department provided information on type of land affected by WF and OHTL as well list of land leases for affected land plots.

-TCWA POWER
+CWA POWER